CGRC RACING RULES

 5. It shall be the duty of the racing manager to ensure, that the racing circuit is maintained in a proper an safety way.

-Every greyhound that is entered for an international CGRC competition shall be presented pre-race to the veterinary surgeon.
+Every greyhound that is entered for an international CGRC competition can be pre - race checked by the veterinary surgeon.
 If in the opinion of the veterinary a greyhound shall, due to medical reasons, not compete in the race, it is his duty to refuse this greyhound.
 His decision is final and has to be accepted.
-A check post race is recommanded but not compulsory.

 The fee for the veterinary has to be paid by the promoting track, but any treatment of a greyhound has to be charged to the owner / trainer or the person that takes care of the greyhound.

-Where the startbox is manually operated, the starter shall be opened, when the hare is 10 m in front of it.
+Where the startbox is manually operated, starter shall ideally open, when the hare is at the same line as startbox and max 10 m in front of it.

 1. The haredriver shall take his orders from and be responsible to the racing manager and no one else other than the stewards of the meeting shall have any contact with him while he is on duty and he shall not leave the control tower during the meeting without the consent of the racing manager.